omgMerrickD/personal-awesome/personal-awesome.md

 - [rofi](https://github.com/davatorium/rofi/) An application launcher, window switcher, and dmenu replacement.
 - [ulauncher](https://ulauncher.io) Application launcher similar to `rofi`.

+## Text and Code Editors
+- [onivim](https://onivim.io) Onivim is a retro-futuristic modal editor combining Vim-style modal editing with the aesthetics and language features of modern editors.
+- [spacemacs](https://spacemacs.org) Spacemacs is an Emacs framework with lots of built in packages and very extensible.
+- [doomemacs](https://github.com/hlissner/doom-emacs) Similar to Spacemacs but much lighter weight.
+- [spacevim](https://spacevim.org) A community-drive Vim distribution.
+Utilizes the spacebar as the leader key, hence the name.
+- [vscode](https:/vscode.com) Microsoft's modern, open-source code editor.
+- [vscodium]
+- [vspacecode]

 ### Windows::apps
 - [chocolatey](https://chocolatey.org/) Mature package management system for Windows.
 GUI frontends are available as well.
 - [spacesniffer](http://www.uderzo.it/main_products/space_sniffer/) My goto disk usage visualization app.
 Easily locate the data that is taking up all your disks.
 - [geek uninstaller](https://geekuninstaller.com/) Portable and lightweight uninstaller for Windows.
 It gets rid of all of the extra crud that is left behind by uninstalling via control panel.
 - [cmder](https://cmder.net/) Based on ConEmu, cmder is a Windows terminal emulator that comes prepackaged with sane defaults and can easily be customized.

+### ASCII
+- [figlet](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) Uses `figlet` to generate fun ASCII text from your text.

 ## Cybersecurity